jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   tendency of many immigrants to drink alcohol and vote Democratic
 > - Abolitionists came to regard immigrants as a pro-slavery voting bloc
 >   that would help to keep the planter aristocracy in power in the
->   South **Political nativism moved to the foreground of the political
+>   South
->   stage, however, when the Know-Nothings burst onto the scene in
+> - **Political nativism moved to the foreground of the political stage,
->   1853–1854**
+>   however, when the Know-Nothings burst onto the scene in 1853–1854**

 ## Know-Nothings

 > - The Know-Nothings dominated political life in the Northeast, parts
 >   of the Midwest, and even southern states with sizable immigrant
 >   populations, such as Louisiana and Maryland
 > - By 1854, the Know-Nothings had a million members, as well as
 >   chapters in all northern states
 > - The Know-Nothings expressed disdain for the existing party system,
 >   opposed the extension of slavery, and endorsed a host of genuinely
 >   progressive reforms: